Policy & Legislation

 NH Solid Waste Legislation Updates - 2024 Session

-The New Hampshire Legislature's 2024 session is underway.
-NRRA will be tracking bills regarding solid waste and recycling throughout the legislative session.
+The New Hampshire Legislature's 2024 session is complete.
+NRRA tracked bills regarding solid waste and recycling throughout the legislative session.
 Please check back frequently for updates.
-This page was last revised on June 18, 2024 - bills that have passed are highlighted in yellow.
+This page was last revised on August 27, 2024.

 Need a refresher about how the legislative process works in New Hampshire?
 Here's an overview of how a bill becomes a law.
 A Glossary of Terms is also provided at the end of this update.